dezitter/movy/tasks.md

 ## high priority

-- [ ] allow to search by title & year
+- [x] allow to search by title & year
+- [ ] clean templates by using includes
 - [ ] move to https

 - [ ] move to MongoDB with mongoose